 The community action agency offers information on those programs listed above and more.
 They also support Marshall and can be reached at (269) 965-7766.
 Or stop by the Albion Office at 101 North Albion Street, Albion, MI 49224 as well as Battle Creek Office, 175 Main Street, Battle Creek, Michigan 49017.
 To find additional information on the financial resources offered, learn more on the Community Action Agency of South Central Michigan.

 Marshall Area Community Services, which can be reached at (269) 781-2954, administers several emergency programs.
 They include groceries and meals from a food pantry, as well as utility and heating bill payment assistance.
 Click Marshal Community Services in Calhoun County.

 About 20 organizations work to prevent hunger in the community.
 Many have food pantries or soup kitchens that offer groceries or holiday meals.
 Some of the other non-profit agencies will help low income families apply for food stamps.
-Find the leading places for food, clothing, and other basic needs.
+There are also USDA programs for kids in Calhoun County, such as free school lunches/breakfasts or summer snacks, Find the leading places for food, clothing, and other basic needs.

 Battle Creek First Church Of The Nazarene is on Beadle Road.

 There are several Neighborhood Food Pantry Ministries in Calhoun County Michigan.
 Each will offer groceries, clothing from a thrift store, or Christmas meals.

 Ceresco Baptist Church (phone (269) 979-1698) will also have groceries, food items, and more.

 For more information or additional locations, find the food banks in Calhoun County.